zhehaoli1999/zhehaoli1999.github.io/_posts/2023-05-29-welcome-to-jekyll.markdown

-For me, I tried to use ChatGPT to help build this personal website, where my propmts are like `The detailed steps to build a personal academic website with blogs, which supports latex formula.`.
+For me, I tried to use ChatGPT to help build this personal website, where my propmts are like `The detailed steps to build a personal academic website with blogs, which supports latex formula`.
 Then I got some useful infomation about Jekyll, Jekyll themes, Github Pages and mathjax.
-Finally after some iterations, I finally makes my personal website work.
+After some iterations, I finally makes my personal website work.
 Though it is still a little plain at look without fancy styles, and I believe there are already AI tools to help me beautify the design of my website frontend, but now it is just enough for me to write blogs :)

-For my last thought in my first post about the future of AI assistance, I believe every complex system will need a ChatGPT-like assistance, and this is just what is happening in Blender, Photoshop, Windows, etc. Then one of the remaining questions will be how to combine and communicate between these AI assistances to build a smoothly automatic pipeline for people's need, since each company and software has their own intelligence prosperities, I am suspicious whether there will be an one-for-all AI assistance (but this may be acchieved on opensource software first).
+For my last thought about the future of AI assistance, I believe every complex system will need a ChatGPT-like assistance, and this is just what is quickly happening these days in Blender, Photoshop, Windows, etc. Then one of the remaining questions will be how to combine and communicate between these AI assistances to build a smoothly automatic pipeline for people's need, since each company and software has their own intelligence prosperities, I am suspicious whether there will be an one-for-all AI assistance (but this may be acchieved on opensource software first).
 If so, a upper-level AI may be needed then to control all the low-level AI asssitances, similar idea like "HuggingGPT".